 A Selection timeout procedure is specified for clearing the SCSI bus.
 If the initiator waits a minimum of a selection timeout delay and there has been no BSY response from the target, the initiator shall continue asserting SEL and shall release the Data Bus.
-If the initiator has not detected BSY to be asserted after at least a selection abort time plus two deskew delays, the initiator shall release SEL allowing the SCSI bus to go to the Bus Free SCSI devices shall ensure when responding selection that the selection was still valid within a selection abort time of their assertion of BSY.
-Failure to comply with this requirement could result in an improper selection (two targets connected to the same initiator, an initiator, or a wrong target connected to connected to no initiator).
+If the initiator has not detected BSY to be asserted after at least a selection abort time plus two deskew delays, the initiator shall release SEL allowing the SCSI bus to go to the Bus Free phase.
+SCSI devices shall ensure when responding to selection that the selection was still valid within a selection abort time of their assertion of BSY.
+Failure to comply with this requirement could result in an improper selection (two targets connected to the same initiator, wrong target connected to an initiator, or a target connected to no initiator).